damonholzborn/CoastExpress/README.md

 # Coast Express

-0-Coast MIDI settings manager for Max.
+0-Coast MIDI settings manager.
 There are two versions:

 ## For the Web